CodeLab7/guideline/AI/docs/PHP_LARAVEL_SPECIFIC.md

 ### Traits

 - **Purpose**: Shared behavior to be reused in multiple classes.
-- Located in `app/Traits`
+- Located in `app/Traits`.
 - **Examples**:
     - `FileUploadTrait.php`
     - `LocalIdHelperTrait.php`

-### Migration/Factory & Database design
+### Migrations/Factories & Database Design

-- Don’t use enum in database. instead use `/app/Enums/` to define enum and cast in Model
+- Don't use enums in the database; instead, use `/app/Enums/` to define enums and cast them in the model.
-- Don’t use cascade and constrains in database. use Laravel Model to define relations
+- Don't use cascade and constraints in the database; use Laravel models to define relations.
-- Use index wherever appropriate
+- Use indexes wherever appropriate.
-- use Soft-Delete wherever possible.
+- Use soft deletes wherever possible.
-- Don’t set default value while creating migration.  use Model to define `$attributes`
+- Don't set default values in migrations; use the model to define `$attributes`.